Vishnu2001-tech/PDF-CLI-LLM/README.md

 It's a good practice to use a virtual environment to manage dependencies.
 Create a virtual environment:

-''''bash
+.
 Copy code
 python -m venv venv

 ### Activate the Virtual Environment:

 Activate the virtual environment:

-''''bash
+.
 Copy code
 .\venv\Scripts\activate